 Loyola recognizes the impact of global climate change to vulnerable populations and ecosystems around the world and in our backyard.
 Researchers are exploring climate change’s impact on natural and social systems from Chicago to Alaska to Vietnam.
 Locally we are reducing our footprint and making our community more resilient through human networks and the built infrastructure.

-Join us for the next conference on March 15–16, 2018 or learn about previous conferences.
-Our 2018 Conference Keynote Speaker is Gina McCarthy, former EPA administrator under President Obama.
+This year's conference was held on March 15–16, 2018.
+You can now view videos of our conference panels, here.
+Our 2018 Conference Keynote Speaker was Gina McCarthy, former EPA administrator under President Obama.
 Gina McCarthy has been a leading advocate for common sense strategies to protect public health and the environment for more than thirty years.
 As the head of EPA under President Obama, she led historic progress to achieve the administration’s public health and environmental protection goals and Climate Action Plan.
 In 2015, McCarthy signed the Clean Power Plan, which set the first-ever national standards for reducing carbon emissions from existing power plants, underscoring the country’s commitment to domestic climate action and spurring international efforts that helped secure the Paris Climate Agreement.
-McCarthy will speak on Thursday, March 15, 2018 at 7 p.m. in Mundelein Auditorium.

 Campus Climate Action Plan